alco-company/mortimer-bellis/WORKLOG.md

 * pwa-installation.js + joy of rails
 * send notification to user - new task, remember to punch in/out, session about to close, more
 * pickup the mobile moving - ask if driving - enter odometer
+* validate punches before deleting punch_clocks !!

+## 9/12/2024

+* fix bug - when no account on t/m (or errornous account)

 ## 6/12/2024